Felicita Casella: Life

-Felicita Casella née Lacombe (c.
-1820–after 1865) was an Italian singer and composer of French birth.
-She was born at Bourges, the sister of Louis Lacombe.
-Before 1849 she married Italian cellist and composer Cesare Casella and moved with him to Oporto.
+Felicita Casella was born around 1820 as Félicie Lacombe.
+She was born at Bourges, and was the sister of French pianist and composer Louis Lacombe.
+She studied pianoforte and singing at the Paris Conservatoire.
+Before 1849, she married Italian cellist and composer Cesare Casella and moved with him to Porto.

-Her opera Haydée was performed in Oporto in 1849 and again at the Teatro Dona Maria in Lisbon in 1853, where Casella sang in the principal role.
+Her opera Haydée was a retelling of Alexandre Dumas' Count of Monte Cristo, with libretto by Luiz Felipe Leite.
+The opera was performed in Porto in 1849 and again at the Teatro Dona Maria in Lisbon in 1853, where Casella sang in the principal role.
+Cohen reports that only the Lisbon version, which had been revised and improved, was considered successful.
 Her next opera Cristoforo Colombo was performed in 1865 at the Théâtre Impérial in Nice.
+She also composed romances, a funeral march on piano for Maria II, and an ave verum for voice and piano.
+Some of Casella's works were issued by Ricordi.